Home loans for single moms: Loan programs and assistance

-Are there home loans for single parents?
+Understanding home loans for single moms and dads

-There are also assistance programs that can offer money toward your down payment, as well as homebuyer education programs and one-on-one counseling to guide you through the home buying process.
 All in all, buying a home as a single parent may be easier than you think.

 In this article (Skip to...)